-This comforter is filled with recycled plastic—and unbelievably squishy and soft
+This comforter is filled with recycled plastic—and is unbelievably squishy and soft

 The bad?
 I’ve tossed it into my washing machine with plant-based detergent but to be completely honest, had no idea what to do when it came time to dry.
 Buffy says to line dry, but finding a well-ventilated space to hang a wet queen-size comforter in a city apartment is dismal.
 I tossed mine over my shower rod and hoped it didn’t collapse under the weight.
 Some down alternative comforters—likewise stuffed with a poly blend—can survive a short, low heat cycle in a dryer, but I feared risking the sublime springiness of my Cloud and didn’t try it.
 That said, proceed at your own discretion.

-The Buffy Cloud starts at $129 and comes with a complimentary a 7-night trial.
+The Buffy Cloud starts at $129 and comes with a complimentary a seven-night trial.
 But after that one generous squish, I doubt you’ll want to let it go.